michelesr/thesis/src/mvaa.md

 # Containers and container based applications

-In the past Virtual Machines covered a role of great importance in cloud computing and virtualization, because of his attitude to provide standardized and reproducible environments, installable everywhere.
-The main problem with Virtual Machines is that their configuration concern also with the detail of the machine, such as hardware (ram, hard disk, processor, network interfaces, etc.), when often those feature doesn't require reproduction and introduce overhead.
+In the past Virtual Machines covered a role of great importance in cloud computing and virtualization, because of their attitude to provide standardized and reproducible environments, installable everywhere.
+The main problem with Virtual Machines is that their configuration concerns also with the detail of the machine, such as hardware (ram, hard disk, processor, network interfaces, etc.), when often those feature don't require reproduction and introduce overhead.
 In fact, for a developer, the most important part of the virtualization is the operating system and application configuration, features that are reproduced with fidelity from containers.

-The elimination of the overhead and complexity introduced by Virtual Machines is not the only reason to prefer containers to them: *Docker* container engine provide versioning of the container images, that is a great benefit for software development, in fact versioning practices are adopted in all the software development team and software houses.
+The elimination of the overhead and complexity introduced by Virtual Machines is not the only reason to prefer containers: *Docker* container engine provide versioning of the container images, that is a great benefit for software development, in fact versioning practices are adopted in all the software development teams and software houses.
 Also Docker provide component reuses: a base image can be reused by an infinite number of applications, reducing impact on disk space and build times.